SturmFlosse/moonbackup/README.md

 Automation - step by step:
 1. System gets powered on
 2. A cron job is scheduled to run every XX min: It runs the script "run_replication_check_use_lockfile.sh" (runs every replication job one after another, then calls another cron job)
-3. The called cron job runs the script "scrub-replication-check-shutdown-5min_lockfile.sh" which checks regularly if any tasks are running.
+3. The called cron job runs the script "scrub-replication-check-shutdown-lockfile.sh" which checks regularly if any tasks are running.
 If no, it activates another cron job and then waits XX min before shutting down the system
 4. In the XX minute wait time the third cron job and script "Replication_LOG.sh" fetches the "last succeeded" state and time of every replication job, lists them and sends an e-mail to the admin
 5. The system gets powered off by the command from the second script after the wait time